MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/containers/container-insights-troubleshoot.md

 ) on $left.ContainerID == $right.ContainerID2 | project-away ContainerID1, ContainerID2, Name, Image, ImageTag | project-rename Name = Name1, Image=Image1, ImageTag=ImageTag1
 ```

-### Option 2

-Reenable collection for these properties for every container log line.

-If the first option isn't convenient because of query changes involved, you can reenable collecting these fields.
-Enable the setting `log_collection_settings.enrich_container_logs` in the agent config map as described in the [data collection configuration settings](./container-insights-data-collection-configmap.md).

-> [!NOTE]
+> [!WARNING]
-> We don't recommend the second option for large clusters that have more than 50 nodes.
-It generates API server calls from every node in the cluster to perform this enrichment.
-This option also increases data size for every log line collected.
+> Enabling the properties isn't recommended for large clusters that have more than 50 nodes.
+It generates API server calls from every node in the cluster and also increases data size for every log line collected.

-## I can't upgrade a cluster after onboarding

-Here's the scenario: You enabled Container insights for an Azure Kubernetes Service cluster.
-Then you deleted the Log Analytics workspace where the cluster was sending its data.
-Now when you attempt to upgrade the cluster, it fails.
-To work around this issue, you must disable monitoring and then reenable it by referencing a different valid workspace in your subscription.
-When you try to perform the cluster upgrade again, it should process and complete successfully.
+To enable collection of these fields so you don't have to modify your queries, enable the setting `log_collection_settings.enrich_container_logs` in the agent config map as described in the [data collection configuration settings](./container-insights-data-collection-configmap.md).

 ## Not collecting logs on Azure Stack HCI cluster